robcfg/retrotools/dos68/README.md

 * Clone this repository (git clone https://github.com/robcfg/retrotools.git)

+* On Windows, edit CMakeLists.txt to set the path of the FLTK installation.

 * Open a terminal to the folder where you cloned the repository and navigate to the retrotools/build folder.

 * Type `cmake -DCMAKE_BUILD_TYPE=Release ..` This will generate a Makefile on MacOS and Linux platforms, and a Visual Studio solution on Windows.